JuliaAI/MLJ.jl/docs/src/glossary.md

 ####  node (object of type `Node`)

-Essentially a nodal machine wrapped in an assoicated operation (e.g., `predict` or `inverse_transform`).
+Essentially a nodal machine wrapped in an associated operation (e.g., `predict` or `inverse_transform`).
 It detail, it consists of:

 (1) An operation, static or dynamic.